Diabetes Mellitus Type 1 In Children

 You will be taught how to use a glucose monitor.
 You will need to check your child's blood sugar level at least 3 times each day.
-Ask his primary healthcare provider when and how often to check during the day.
+Ask his healthcare provider when and how often to check during the day.
 Ask what your child's blood sugar levels should be before and after he eats.
 You may need to check for ketones in his urine or blood if his level is higher than directed.
-Write down the results, and show them to your primary healthcare provider.
+Write down the results, and show them to your healthcare provider.
 He may use the results to make changes to your child's medicine, food, or exercise schedules.

 If your child's blood sugar level is too low:

-Ask your child's primary healthcare provider for a plan to use if your child's blood sugar level is below 70 mg/dL.
+Ask your child's healthcare provider for a plan to use if your child's blood sugar level is below 70 mg/dL.
 Ask how much fast-acting carbohydrate or how many glucose tablets to give your child.
 Check his level again 15 minutes later.
 If it is above 70 mg/dL, give him a small snack.
 If it is still below 70 mg/dL, give him fast-acting carbohydrates or glucose tablets as directed.
-Ask your child's primary healthcare provider for more information on diabetic hypoglycemia (low blood sugar level).
+Ask your child's healthcare provider for more information on diabetic hypoglycemia (low blood sugar level).

 Medical alert identification:

 Have your child wear medical alert jewelry or carry a card that says he has diabetes.
-Ask his primary healthcare provider where to get these items.
+Ask his healthcare provider where to get these items.

-Caregivers will teach you how to manage your child's diabetes.
+Healthcare providers will teach you how to manage your child's diabetes.
 They may visit you at home, or you may attend classes.
 They will teach you what to do if your child's blood sugar level goes too high or too low.
 They will also help you plan sick day management.
 Ask how to dispose of used needles and syringes.

 Give directions to officials at your child's school: